by Matt Slick

 First, why does one person's free will move him to believe, but another person's free will does not when God's prevenient grace is applied?
 Think about it.
 What is different about one person over another that either enables or doesn't enable a person to freely choose?
 Why are they different?
 And, what is different about one person's free will as compared to another?
 Just saying that that is the nature of free will does not answer the question.
 Also, just saying that prevenient grace enables a person to believe according to his free will choice, doesn't solve anything, either.
 It just pushes the issue back a little bit further into the tangle of more questions.

 Second, doesn't God know how much prevenient grace to apply to a person to get him to believe?
 Of course he does.
 Consider the following Scriptures.

 - Prov.
 21:1, "The king’s heart is like channels of water in the hand of the Lord; He turns it wherever He wishes."

 - Psalm 105:24, "And He caused His people to be very fruitful, And made them stronger than their adversaries.
 25 He turned their heart to hate His people, To deal craftily with His servants."

 - Daniel 4:35, "And all the inhabitants of the earth are accounted as nothing, But He does according to His will in the host of heaven And among the inhabitants of earth; And no one can ward off His hand Or say to Him, ‘What have You done?’"

 Prevenient grace is an offering by some Christians in an attempt to reconcile God's election, predestination, and human free will.
-It does not do the job very well because it does not properly deal with the issue of what free will is, how it operates, and the issue of God's sufficiency in being able to move a person's heart to where He wanted it to go as Proverbs 21:1 says, and how God can turn the heart of people as Psalm 105:25 says.
-After all, God does according to His will in Heaven and on earth as Daniel 4:35 says.
+It's not do the job very well because it is not properly deal with the issue of what free will is, how it operates, and the issue of God sufficiency in being able to move a person's heart to where he wanted to go as Proverbs 21:1 says, and how God can turn the heart of people as Psalm 105:25 says.
+After all, God does according to his will in heaven and on earth as Daniel 4:35 says.